Two-Week Peru Itinerary: Must-See Places & Essential Tips

 Moray

-Planning a visit to Machu Picchu
+Self-Planning a Visit to Machu Picchu

-When planning your visit to Machu Picchu, the first thing to do is to get a train ticket.
-The most common route is Ollantaytambo-Aguas Calientes, the gateway to Machu Picchu.
-Train rides take approximately 1.5 hours and pass across scenic Andean landscapes.
-Unfortunately, train tickets are expensive and tend to sell out fast.
-If you wish, you could book your train ticket to Machu Picchu here.
+To organize a visit to Machu Picchu on your own, start by securing a train ticket.
+The most common route is from Ollantaytambo to Aguas Calientes, the gateway to Machu Picchu.
+The train ride takes about 1.5 hours, showcasing stunning Andean landscapes.
+Unfortunately, train tickets can be expensive and sell out quickly.
+You can book your train ticket to Machu Picchu here.

 Visiting Machu Picchu